ruggeryiury/ugc-parser/README.md

     #declare list
     [...]

-When declaring the root type as a list
+By declaring the root type as a list, the rules to

 ## 📄 Types